Jeremy Clements Racing: Car No. 51 history

-In the inaugural season of the Xfinity Series Chase (2016), Clements finished 15th in points, just 3 positions outside of the lowest spot in the Chase, 12th.
-This season would also see Clements Racing finish top 5 for the first time, a 4th at the spring Talladega race.
-They would also finish top 10 two additional times On August 27, 2017, Clements won the Johnsonville 180 at Road America, after a collision with Matt Tifft while coming to the white flag.
+In the inaugural season of the Xfinity Series Chase (2016), Clements finished fifteenth in points, just three positions outside of the lowest spot in the Chase, twelfth.
+This season would also see Clements Racing finish in the top-five for the first time, a fourth at the spring Talladega race.
+They would also finish top-ten two additional times On August 27, 2017, Clements won the Johnsonville 180 at Road America, after a collision with Matt Tifft while coming to the white flag.
 This victory was the first victory for Clements, JCR, and the 51 team, and locked the 51 into the first round of the 2017 Xfinity Series Chase, the Round of 12.
 However, Clements would miss the round of 8 and finish last in the Chase.
-Despite this relative disappointment, the win and subsequent points finish was the breakout moment that JCR had been looking for after only finishing top 10 once up until that point in the season and never finishing higher than 14th in the points.
-2018 would be a return to business as usual, as Jeremy Clements would have two more top 10 finishes en route to another top 15 points finish.
-Their best finish was an 8th at Richmond.
+Despite this relative disappointment, the win and subsequent points finish was the breakout moment that JCR had been looking for after only finishing top-tenonce up until that point in the season and never finishing higher than 14th in the points.
+2018 would be a return to business as usual, as Jeremy Clements would have two more top-ten finishes en route to another top-fifteen points finish.
+Their best finish was an eighth at Richmond.

 Before the 2019 NASCAR Xfinity Series season, JCR purchased chassis from the shuttered Chip Ganassi Racing Xfinity Series program, intending to run top-fifteen to top-ten consistently with the new cars.
 This prediction would prove accurate, as the No. 51 team would see a marked increase in production.
-With one top 5 and four top 10's, including a 6th at the fall Kansas race, the highs were certainly higher.
-However, the team would again finish in 14th for the final points standings.
+With one top-five and four top-tens, including a sixth at the fall Kansas race, the highs were certainly higher.
+However, the team would again finish in fourteenth for the final points standings.